agonych/mysqltools/README.md

 - **Converting File Encoding:**
   Access `encode.php` to convert SQL files from `ORIGINAL_ENCODING` to `TARGET_ENCODING`, saving the new files in `ENCODED_DIR`.

+- **Downloading SQL Dumps:**
+  Open `download.php` in your browser to download a zipped SQL dump file.

+- **Checking Database Health:**
+  Access `check_health.php` to check the health and settings of the web and MySQL servers.

+- **Checking Database & Table Integrity:**
+  Open `check_integrity.php` to check the integrity of the database, including table row counts and encoding settings.

+- **Optimizing Database Tables:**
+  Open `optimize.php` to repair and optimize all tables in the database, improving performance and reducing disk space usage.

 ## Usage Notes